Pyramidal and extrapyramidal cerebral palsy refer to the location of damage to the brain.

 Choreoathetosis is characterized by continuous writhing or jerky movements due to involuntary fluctuations between high and low muscle tone.

-Typically, these uncontrollable movements worsen under stress and improve when relaxed or sleeping.
+Typically, these uncontrollable movements worsen under stress and when trying to purposefully move, however they improve when relaxed or sleeping.

 2) Ataxic Cerebral Palsy